Implant Dentist in Las Vegas

 - American Academy of Implant Dentistry (AAID)

-- Academy of General Dentistry (AGD)
+- Fellow of the Academy of General Dentistry (FAGD)

 In dental school, Dr. Browne was President of the Dental Humanitarian Outreach Program.
 He took humanitarian trips to both Jamaica and Kenya.